-Golfway team up with the Golf Foundation to run fun golf related games and challenges in the R&A SwingZone throughout the 149th Open Championship weekend at Royal St. Georges.
+Golfway and the Golf Foundation came together to run fun golf-related games and challenges in the R&A SwingZone throughout the 149th Open Championship weekend at Royal St. Georges.

 Golfway has launched a new partnership with The Golf Foundation, delivering new equipment to help engage younger children and families to the world of golf in new fun and accessible ways.
 Teaming up for the first time, Golfway and the Golf Foundation took over the SwingZone at the 149th Open Championships at Royal St. George’s to set up different games to help test the skills of new players in different ways.